NexusMutual/docs/docs/overview/membership.md

 ## Benefits of membership

-Members own the capital pool, contribute to the mutual, and control the protocol through on-chain governance.
+Members own the Capital Pool, contribute to the Mutual, and control the protocol through on-chain governance.

 Members can:
 * Buy discretionary cover products
 * Share risk with other members
-* Contribute funds to the mutual and hold NXM tokens
+* Contribute funds to the Mutual and hold NXM tokens
 * Stake NXM, underwrite risk, and earn rewards
 * Stake NXM, assess claims, and earn rewards
 * Create and run risk management businesses